BSkyB posts record results, distances itself from NewsCorp

 Chief Executive Jeremy Darroch, who has previously said very little on the Ofcom investigation, used the publication of record financial results to stress BSkyB's importance to the British economy.

-"I would emphasize that it's important to remember that Sky and News Corporation are separate companies," he told reporters.
+"I would emphasise that it's important to remember that Sky and News Corporation are separate companies," he told reporters.

 The regulator said it was looking at the parliamentary report.
 It is not obliged to agree with its conclusions and has not given a time frame for any decision.